 - Each element is intrinsic to the quality and composition of the package being advertised for that price.

-Ads for a magazine offered a “free gift” with magazine purchases.
-Because all issues of the magazine came with a “gift”, the magazine was not usually sold at £5.99 without any promotional items, and those promotional items did not have a standalone price separate from the price of the magazine.
-Therefore, the ASA considered that the promotional items that were described as “free … gifts” were actually included in the price of each magazine issue, and should not have been described as “free” (Practical Publishing International Ltd, 16 May 2018).
+In 2018, ads for a magazine offered a “free gift” with magazine purchases.
+All issues of the magazine came with a “gift”, the magazine was not usually sold at £5.99 without the promotional items, and the promotional items did not have a standalone price separate from the price of the magazine.
+Therefore, the ASA considered that the promotional items described as “free … gifts” were actually included in the price of each magazine, and should not have been described as “free” (Practical Publishing International Ltd, 16 May 2018).

-An ad for a camera which cost £179.99 and included the text “plus free 16GB SD Card & Case” was considered misleading because the same camera was for sale at the same time without SD card for £159.99.
-Because the camera and the SD card cost more when bought together than the camera on its own, the SD card was not genuinely “free”, and this was included in the package price (Argos Ltd, 25 April 2018).
-If consumers can pay for delivery in advance, for example, by paying a set price for unlimited next day delivery for a year, delivery should not be referred to as “free”, the cost of delivery is included in the up-front cost of the service, even if that cost is reduced (Ozsale Pty Ltd, 12 December 2018).
+An ad for a camera which cost £179.99 and included the text “plus free 16GB SD Card & Case” was considered misleading because the same camera was for sale at the same time without a SD card for £159.99.
+Because the camera and the SD card cost more when bought together than the camera on its own, the SD card was not genuinely “free”, and was included in the package price (Argos Ltd, 25 April 2018).

 If marketers add an element to an existing package, without increasing the price of the package or reducing the quality or composition of the elements that are already included in the package, they may describe that added element as “free” for a limited period.
 Once the element has formed part of the package for a certain period, consumers are likely to regard it as a standard “inclusive” feature of the package.
 As a rule of thumb, marketers should avoid describing elements that have formed part of a package for more than six months as “free”.